apify/crawlee/README.md

   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList">RequestList</a>
     - Represents a list of URLs to crawl.
-The URLs can be provided in code or in a text file.
+The URLs can be passed in code or in a text file hosted on the web.
     The list persists its state so that the crawling can resume when the Node.js process restarts.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue">RequestQueue</a>
-    - Represents a queue of URLs to crawl, which is stored either on local filesystem or in cloud.
+    - Represents a queue of URLs to crawl, which is stored either on local filesystem or in the cloud.
     The queue is used for deep crawling of websites, where you start with several URLs and then recursively follow links to other pages.
     The data structure supports both breadth-first and depth-first crawling orders.